tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ![remix_editor_message](Images/remix_editor_message_board.png)

-Reassure the students that though this contract may look complicated now, soon it will make a lot more sense.
+Reassure the students that though this contract may look complicated now, it will make a lot more sense soon.

 Click the `Solidity Compiler` button on the Remix sidebar then click `Compile` to compile the contract.